-Food Standards Australia New Zealand (FSANZ) will make a Sanitary and Phytosanitary notification to the World Trade Organization (WTO).
+FSANZ made a Sanitary and Phytosanitary notification to the World Trade Organization (WTO).
+No submissions were received from WTO members.

-FSANZ decided, pursuant to section 36 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) in effect before 1 July 2007, not to invite public submissions in relation to the Application prior to making a Draft Assessment.
+FSANZ decided, pursuant to section 36 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) (as was in force prior to 1 July 2007), not to invite public submissions in relation to the Application prior to making a Draft Assessment.
 In making this decision, FSANZ was satisfied that the Application raised issues of minor significance or complexity only.
-Submissions are now invited on this Report to assist FSANZ make a Final Assessment.
+FSANZ considered submissions on the Initial / Draft Assessment Report to assist in making a Final Assessment.